fischtank44/Excel_Classwork/README.md

 # Excel Data for Classwork
-These files were uploaded to Github and the links were submitted as homework.
+These files were uploaded to Github and the links were submitted to demonstrate proficiency.